LarsBehrenberg/IA-prototype/content/posts/paul-signac-biography.md

       This influence is evident from his depictions of the town of Port-en-Bessin from 1883, which clearly echoes [Claude Monet’s](/claude-monet-biography) distinctive style.
 During a summer spent in the coastal town, Signac painted a number of studies that demonstrate his keenness to master the Impressionist technique.
 The works are painted with forceful, long brushstrokes and bright colours, which give his studies a feeling of energy and vitality.
     sideGalleryImages:
-      - /assets/paul-signac-photograph-ca-1883.jpg
+      - imageUrl: /assets/paul-signac-photograph-ca-1883.jpg
-      - /assets/paul-signac-still-life-with-a-book-1883.jpg
+      - imageUrl: /assets/paul-signac-still-life-with-a-book-1883.jpg
-      - /assets/paul-signac-paris-ponton-des-bains-bailet-1885.jpg
+      - imageUrl: /assets/paul-signac-paris-ponton-des-bains-bailet-1885.jpg
   - textTitle: Signac and the Impressionists
     text: >-
       ### Unlike earlier Impressionist artists, Signac grew up in a Paris that